Tenant farmer: Ireland

 The Landlord and Tenant (Ireland) Act 1870 stands out as the first attempt to resolve problems of tenants rights in Ireland and the Land Law (Ireland) Act 1881 went even further to inspire campaigners even in Wales.
-The Purchase of Land (Ireland) Act 1885 followed, finally the great breakthrough after the successful 1902 Land Conference, the enactment of the Land Purchase (Ireland) Act 1903 whereby the state-financed tenants to completely buy out their landlords.
-Under the Act of 1903 and the consequential Act of 1909, the national situation was completely transformed.
-When in March 1920, the Irish Estate Commission reviewed the development since 1903 under these Acts, they estimated that 83 million sterling had been advanced for 9 e6acre transferred, whilst a further 2 e6acre were pending costing 24 million sterling.
-By 1914, 75% of occupiers were buying out their landlords, mostly under the two Acts.
+The Purchase of Land (Ireland) Act 1885 (48 & 49 Vict. c.
+73) followed, finally the great breakthrough after the successful 1902 Land Conference, the enactment of the Irish Land Act 1903 (3 Edw.
+7. c.
+37) whereby the state financed tenants to completely buy out their landlords.
+Under the Irish Land Act 1903 and the consequential Irish Land Act 1909 (9 Edw.
+7. c.
+42), the national situation was completely transformed.
+When in March 1920, the Irish Estate Commission reviewed the development since 1903 under these acts, they estimated that 83 million sterling had been advanced for 9 e6acre transferred, whilst a further 2 e6acre were pending costing 24 million sterling.
+By 1914, 75% of occupiers were buying out their landlords, mostly under the two acts.
 In all, under the pre-UK Land Acts over 316,000 tenants purchased their holdings amounting to 11500000 acre out of a total of 20 million in the country.

 On the formation of the Irish Free State in 1922, the Irish Land Commission was reconstituted by the Land Law (Commission) Act, 1923.
-The Commission had acquired and supervised the transfer of up to 13 e6acre of farmland between 1885 and 1920 where the freehold was assigned under mortgage to tenant farmers and farm workers.
+The commission had acquired and supervised the transfer of up to 13 e6acre of farmland between 1885 and 1920 where the freehold was assigned under mortgage to tenant farmers and farm workers.
 The focus had been on the compulsory purchase of untenanted estates so that they could be divided into smaller units for local families.
-In 1983, the Commission ceased acquiring land; this signified the start of the end of the commission's reform of Irish land ownership, though freehold transfers of farmland still had to be signed off by the Commission into the 1990s.
+In 1983, the commission ceased acquiring land; this signified the start of the end of the commission's reform of Irish land ownership, though freehold transfers of farmland still had to be signed off by the commission into the 1990s.
 The commission was dissolved in March 1999.